nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 #### DateUtil

 This class is in the `mycelium.mycelium.commons.util` package.
-This class contains functions for parsing data from JSON file in  the dd/MM/uuuu format and comparing dates based on certain criteria.
+This class contains functions for parsing date strings from a JSON file in the dd/MM/uuuu format and comparing dates based on certain criteria.

 #### Messages